 It's like I was thinking earlier today while commuting back and forth between the cabin and town; how often do you really pay attention anymore to the same old shit you drive past all day, every day during the course of an average season?
 Do we even bother to look anymore?
 Is there in that familiar view, a rote route, something different or maybe is there a new way of seeing it differently?
 With so many irons in the fire and multiple paths of interpretation and representation it often seems to me everyday, boring life gives us enough raw material to work with, everything all around us is bizarre enough as it is that one doesn't really need to make anything up at all, just take notes.

-Also dropped by another cultural hub of artistic effort in downtown Fairbanks; the Well Street Art Company.
+Well Street Art Company.
 This place is owned by local artist David Mollett, with two galleries; upper and lower spaces devoted to exhibition of works, plus individual artist studios (such as Carol Wilbur, Craig Cheledinas, Robby Mohatt, Tina Shih and Scott Hansen).
 Folks were busy setting up for the First Friday opening - not a promising sign to see empty walls at 4pm the night before a show, speaks volumes as to the professionalism of the artist, not to mention a little common-sense courtesy towards the gallery owner who also doesn't need any more stress.
 I'm gonna try and hit several shows this First Friday and post about each gallery at length later on, as sort of an overview of our local art scene.
 One of the personal habits I try and keep up on is to just drop by random studios during the month and catch up with peers in the creative community, as trying to do that while making the First Friday rounds doesn't do justice.
 The chance to see work-in-progress is always very cool, maybe even score some art too, I'm always grateful for the opportunity to look and learn.
 The nitty-gritty/behind-the-scenes action is where it's at for me, the work on the wall after all's been said & done is only the remains of what I'm after for most inspiration and insight.

 Speaking of which, lastly I attended a guest-artist presentation from Cordova printmaker Denis Keogh who is giving some workshops over the weekend in the art department.
 He does monotypes, which is a single print pulled from a plate with no editions (multiples), so each one is a one-of-a-kind original.
 His technique is to lay down a base of black etching ink and through primarily using his fingers and hands (sometimes other implements like rags, brushes and solvents) remove the ink subtractively.
 This creates some very deep, rich values which enhance his often atmospheric, moody and mysterious compositions, and the medium works well in tangent with his choice of subjects.
 Another attribute of his prints was the application of watercolor after the initial print had dried - which I'm thinking in purist printmaker terms would make these "mixed media" works, but hey, whatever.
 Keogh also said one of his main concerns is with "rendering form" and "rendering space," and interestingly he doesn't pre-plan any of his images beforehand.
 His subject matter seemed to focus on elemental, physical aspects of landscapes, evoking a strong sense of movement (for example in his depictions of water) and sense of place.
 Some of his other works explored figurative and abstracted architectural elements with geometric shapes.
 The best part was seeing up close & personal the actual artworks displayed throughout the department hallways, even in the smaller (10x12") pieces there is some impressive, intimate and intriguing details revealed upon examination.
 Unfortunately the actual talk wasn't nearly as informative or captivating, since he seemed frustratingly at a loss to explain any meaning or even the titles for many of his pieces, which, seeing as how they were already on-site, it perhaps would have been more interesting to see and hear about influences, personal history and providing more detailed descriptions of process.
 I suspect this was a case where one would benefit most from one-on-one interaction in a workshop environment, as many artists tend to operate better on a personal level with instruction.
 Not everyone can be as equally an entertaining and engrossing presence as their work - god knows how many people expect me to be a funny guy in person, which invariably disappoints after seeing the glum bastard at work.
 Audiences will often be just as critical of a presentation at that level (ie in an academic setting) as the art itself, something I've personally had troubles trying to reconcile; the dual role of being an effective and engaging speaker on top of teaching all rolled up into one, not to mention demonstrating one's drawing ability, this is a lot to encapsulate live.